hexxone/cc-fusionmon/README.md

 You will need to set the correct parameters for each connected computer.
 Devices/Peripherals should be automatically detected and processed.

-**The recommended "main" Monitor size for text-scale 1 is 4x5 (x,y).**
+**The recommended "main" Monitor size for text-scale=1 and category-spacing=1, is 4x5 (x,y).**

+You can however also use category-spacing=0 to cramp everything onto a 4x4 screen.

-The transmitter Monitors are optional.
+Monitors on transmitters are optional.

 The amount of devices has no real limit, but at some point a single computer will take a long time processing all peripherals.